About Stephanie Murphy

 Stephanie also previously served as a national security specialist in the Office of the U.S. Secretary of Defense where she received numerous awards for her distinguished service, including the Secretary of Defense Medal for Exceptional Civilian Service.
 She worked on a wide range of security issues from counterterrorism, foreign military relations to strategic planning for the department.

-She lives in Winter Park with her husband and two young children, Liem and Maya.
+She lives in Winter Park with her husband and two young children.
 In her spare time, she is an avid reader and angler, often taking her children to enjoy Florida’s beautiful beaches and shorelines.